-The integration service provider for the IACS is responsible for the design, deployment, commissioning and validation of its security measures.
+The integration service provider for the IACS is responsible for the design, deployment, commissioning and validation of the security measures of the automation solution.
 The activities cover the development and validation of a security protection scheme for the IACS to match the acceptable residual cybersecurity risk.
 These include the development of technical measures of the automation solution and guidelines for organizational measures to be implemented during operation and maintenance.
 It is common for one organization to design and deploy parts of the automation solution while another is responsible for its commissioning and validation.

 The maintenance service provider for the IACS is responsible for its maintenance and decommissioning.
 The maintenance activities are performed on a regular schedule of scheduled maintenance, and when needed due to changes of the operational requirements or the threat environment.
-This role also has the responsibility for decommissioning parts or the whole automation solution.
+In addition, this role has the responsibility for decommissioning parts or the whole automation solution.
 Measures to match the acceptable residual cybersecurity risk during decommissioning typically include active purging of sensitive data.